ONLYOFFICE/onlyoffice-sharepoint/README.md

 9. Going back to Web Application Management click on the Anonymous Policy icon.
 10. Under Anonymous Access Restrictions select your Zone and set the Permissions to None – No policy and click Save.

-## Configuring SharePoint ONLYOFFICE integration solution
+## Configuring ONLYOFFICE solution for SharePoint

 In SharePoint open the `/_layouts/15/Onlyoffice/Settings.aspx` page with administrative settings.
 Enter the following address to connect ONLYOFFICE Document Server: